Questions to Ask a Divorce Attorney Before You Hire One

 What is your billing increment?

-The standard is 1/10 of an hour, which equals six minutes.
-Some firms bill in 15-minute increments instead.
-This difference matters more than most clients realize.
 At $400 per hour, a 7-minute call costs $40 with 6-minute billing and $100 with 15-minute billing.
+The standard is 1/10 of an hour (six minutes); some firms bill in 15-minute increments instead.
 Across dozens of brief calls and emails over the course of a contested case, that gap compounds.
-How Divorce Attorney Billing Actually Works
+How Divorce Attorney Billing Actually Works covers the math in full.

 What is the retainer amount, and what is the replenishment trigger?